Who is the author of Eve Out of the Garden?

 I am a native Californian, second generation.

-I love to walk and hike among the oaks with my husband and german shepherds — and collect everything in nature — rocks, seashells, acorns…
+I love to walk the beach and hike among the oaks with my husband and german shepherds — and collect everything in nature — rocks, seashells, acorns…

 I don’t want to get old, but I want to keep pace with technology.